Reema Omer: Career

-In 2011, Reema joined the International Commission of Jurists as its South Asia consultant, and she has been serving in the capacity of legal adviser for Pakistan since 2013.
+In 2011, Reema joined the International Commission of Jurists as its South Asia consultant.
+She served as the ICJ's International Legal Advisor for Pakistan from 2013 to 2018, and as the ICJ's Senior International Legal Advisor for South Asia from 2018 to 2025.
+Today, she is leading ICJ work on the independence of judges and lawyers.

 She has been appointed amicus curiae by the Supreme Court of Pakistan and the High Court on key constitutional and human rights cases.

 She regularly participates as a legal and political analyst in current affairs shows on various news channels.
-She frequently contributes articles to several online and print newspapers on the themes relating to human rights such as; the rule of law, freedom of expression, social justice, access to justice, gender disparity in the legal sector, Pakistan's international commitments, and national human rights institutions, etc. Her contribution as opinion-writer to the Dawn newspaper, Geo TV, The News, and Daily Times serve to increase understanding about the legal lacunas in national laws, and provide ways forward to address the human rights issues that exist in Pakistan.
+She frequently contributes articles to several online and print newspapers on the themes relating to human rights such as the rule of law, freedom of expression, social justice, access to justice, gender disparity in the legal sector, Pakistan's international commitments, and national human rights institutions.
+Her contributions as opinion-writer to Dawn, Geo News, The News, Daily Times, and The Friday Times serve to increase understanding about the legal lacunas in national laws, and provide ways forward to address the human rights issues that exist in Pakistan.